Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: The Lagrangian Formulation

 and so forth.
 Altogether, the system's configuration space, a choice of degrees of freedom $q_{\alpha}$, and all the system's candidate trajectories make up the system's kinematics.

-On the other hand, the rules that govern which \emph{candidate} trajectories are \emph{physical} trajectories that the system can actually follow make up the system's dynamics.
+The rules or laws that prescribe which \emph{candidate} trajectories are \emph{physical} trajectories that the system can actually follow make up the system's dynamics.
 In the simplest cases, these rules take the form of first- or second-order differential equations of the form

 which are called the system's equations of motion.